nvrton/nvrton/README.md

 A-Level Student
 ---------------

-Currently studying Computer Science, Geography, and Physics, I am looking to go into a Degree Apprenticeship.
+Currently studying Computer Science, Geography, and Physics.
+I am looking to go into a Degree Apprenticeship.

 * 🌍  I'm based in Cheltenham
 * ✉️  You can contact me at [joshuanetherton1@gmail.com](mailto:joshuanetherton1@gmail.com)